alptugan/blog-teaching/content/Knowledge/Gestalt Theory.md

 6. **Common Fate**:
 	* Heider, F., & Simmel, M. (1944).
 An Experimental Study of Apparent Behavior.
 American Journal of Psychology, 57(2), 243-259.
 	* Johansson, G. (1950).
 Configurations in Event Perception.
 Uppsala: Almqvist & Wiksell.

-These references are a mix of original works by the founders of Gestalt theory (Wertheimer, Koffka, Köhler) and later researchers who built upon their ideas.
-They provide a solid foundation for understanding the principles of Gestalt theory and its applications in various fields.